 The selection of participants is achieved through the use of a random number generator or a similar mechanism, such as drawing lots or using random number tables.
 This method ensures that each member has an equal probability of being chosen.
 The researcher decides on the sample size based on the study's objectives, desired precision, and available resources, and then randomly selects the corresponding number of individuals from the population list.

 After the sample is selected, the researcher proceeds with data collection, adhering to the study's methodological guidelines.
-It's important to manage non-responses effectively, as they can introduce bias.
+During the study, the researcher aims to manage non-responses effectively, as such responses can introduce bias.
 Strategies include follow-ups or adjustments to the sample size to maintain its representativeness.